-The Regimental Assistance Program is meant primarily to alleviate outside pressures on serving members of the Queen's York Rangers and designated parts of the Regimental Family, in order to support their ability to parade with or otherwise assist the unit.
-The Regimental Assistance Program also alleviates the suffering of Ranger veterans and other members of the Regimental Family, in conjunction with existing VAC and other charitable initiatives.
+The Regimental Assistance Program is designed to alleviate outside pressures on serving members of The Queen's York Rangers and designated parts of the Regimental Family, in order to support their ability to parade with or otherwise assist the unit.
+The Regimental Assistance Program also alleviates the suffering of Ranger veterans and other members of the Regimental Family, in conjunction with existing Veterans Affairs Canada and other charitable initiatives.

-The Regimental Assistance Program is composed of three complementary parts:
+The Regimental Assistance Program comprises three complementary parts:

 - The Regimental Assistance Fund